AScherbak92/java-spring-kafka/README.txt

-1.Directory of docker-compose file: Kafka+Java+Spring\DockerDocker
+1.Directory of docker-compose file: Kafka+Java+Spring\Docker

 When my-sql connection established and kafka servers are up -> -Order-service will be started on port 8080